 However, while the war in Europe is over, the war in the Pacific against Japan goes on.
 Zhukov now takes control of Operation August Storm, the Soviet campaign against the Japanese.

-The US drops atomic bombs on Hiroshima and Nagasaki on 6 and 9 August 1945 respectively, killing about 120,000 people outright and fatally injuring over 100,000 more.
+Meanwhile, the US drops atomic bombs on Hiroshima and Nagasaki on 6 and 9 August 1945 respectively, killing about 120,000 people outright and fatally injuring over 100,000 more.

 Japanese Emperor Hirohito surrenders unconditionally on 15 August 1945, finally ending the Second World War.